 Castlevania: Curse of Darkness

-In the three years following Dracula's defeat at the hands of Trevor Belmont, the lands under the Demon Vampire's control still haven't recovered.
-Demons, devils, and nasties still roam the lands, and the Curse of Dracula's Darkness (name drop) still hangs heavy over the territory.
+In the three years following Dracula's defeat at the hands of Trevor Belmont, the lands under the Demon Vampire's control still hadn't recovered.
+Demons, devils, and nasties still roamed the lands, and the curse of Dracula's darkness still hung heavy over the territory.
 For the townspeople of Romania, it felt like the evils of Dracula would never truly vanish from the world.

-It's within this time that one of Dracula's followers, a devil forgemaster (a mortal that crafts demons, and then trains them, to serve in Dracula's armies), Hector, had left the evil vampire's domains for greener pastures.
-Hector apparently decided that the whole "being evil" schtick wasn't all it was cracked up to be, so he left to make a new, less-evil life for himself.
-He went out, got married to a nice (former nun) named Rosaly, and started up the good life (probably forging non-evil demons for domestic use, on, like, farms.
+It was within this time that one of Dracula's followers, a devil forgemaster (a mortal that crafts demons, and then trains them, to serve in Dracula's armies), Hector, had left the evil vampire's domains for greener pastures.
+Hector, having apparently decided that the whole "being evil" shtick wasn't all it was cracked up to be, left to make a new, less-demonic life for himself.
+He went out, got married to a nice (former nun) named Rosaly, and started up a good life together.
+(Probably forging non-evil demons for domestic use, on, like, farms.
 Farm demons.)

 But this is a Castlevania game (and, as we at the Inverted Dungeon have noticed, women get the short end of the stick in this series), and so eventually, after am idyllic time with his wife, she was killed.
 Another forgemaster (and fellow co-worker of Hector's), Isaac came into town to track down Hector and motivate the man, through any means necessary, into rejoining Dracula's flock.
 Isaac felt that Hector never should have left the fold, and his big plan was to kill Hector's wife to lure Hector back to the Demon Castle.

-During the course of the game, Hector encounters Trevor Belmont.
+As noted, during the course of the game Hector encounters Trevor Belmont.
 Trevor is adventuring around the countryside, working to rid the land of Dracula's evil.
 After playing through the game as Hector, Trevor is unlocked for the standard second-quest style play through.
 It's a fun mode, as Trevor has a different play style than Hector, but this is a very "traditional" second quest mode, with absolutely no plot to tie together the action of Trevor kicking names and taking... well, you know.

 Oddly, the whole "Demon Forgemaster" angle was never mentioned before this game, nor have the characters or the class shown up again (in the games series) since.
-It's one of those weird maguffins that's mentioned and then ignored... like the Crimson Stone in Lament of Innocence.
+It's one of those weird McGuffins that's mentioned and then ignored... like the Crimson Stone in Lament of Innocence.
 That said, the devil forgemasters do appear starting in the second season of the anime, so their place in the continuity continues to be confirmed, even if it's only for this era of the series.